top of page

 The USDA Organic label indicates that the food has been produced through practices that minimize or reuse resources, promote ecological balance, and conserve biodiversity.
 Synthetic pesticides and fertilizers may not be used, but there are 25 approved natural pesticides and fertilizers.

-Is organic produce worth the cost?
+Is organic food worth the cost?

 Organic can definitely be more expensive, I get it.
 The expense for companies to get certified is costly.
 When I had a chocolate company, I was able to afford organic certification the first year in business, but unfortunately, I wasn't able to sustain it annually.
 While I let the official organic certification go, I still made sure there were no harmful chemicals in the ingredients I used.
 I called every supplier I used from the almond supplier to the walnut supplier to the chocolate supplier.
 Some were certified organic (if they could afford it) while others were simply "no spray," meaning that they did not spray their crops with synthetic pesticides.
 While I felt good knowing that my products were safe for humans, consumers wouldn't know this by looking at the food label since we didn't have the official organic symbol.
 I'm sharing this with you, because it's worth getting to know your favorite brands and asking them questions, like, "do you use chemicals in the making of your product?"